TIRANA, March 2

 Boboshtica is an important tourist attraction in Korca region.
 It is known for the rich flora and fauna, excellent climate, clear water and centennial trees.
 The terrain is apt for numerous activities such as skiing, hiking, mountain biking, climbing, and paragliding.

 Boboshtica also offers opportunities for cultural and historic tourism.
-The small houses have distinct architectural style, while the old bridges, churches, and water springs are must-visit destinations.
+The small houses have a distinct architectural style, while the old bridges, churches, and water springs are must-visit destinations.

 Boboshtica has two important elements that make it different from the other villages of the region.
 The language that older people speak and the centennial mulberry trees.
-There are many houses in the village where women continue to make carpets and kilims in handlooms like they did for centuries.
+There are many houses in the village where women continue to make carpets and kilims in handlooms as they did for centuries.

 The village has several taverns where you can eat local delicacies that mostly consist of different types of traditional pies and meat dishes.

 Visitors can explore ancient monuments and 1,000-year-old churches, Saint Mary and Saint Kolli Monasteries and the churches of St. Gjoni and St.Dhimitri that were built between the 12th and 17 centuries.

 Vithkuq by Ardian Fezollari

 Vithkuqi is located 26 km away from the city of Korca.
 It is home to an ancient Illyrian settlement and to the source of Osumi River.
 Despite its remote location between the mountains, the people of the area have been influenced by western culture.
 They are known for their hospitality and traditions.
 Vithkuq preserves unique old songs and dances like Dado’s dance.